 Retail Analysis sample for Power BI: Take a tour

-The Retail Analysis sample content pack contains a dashboard, report, and dataset that analyzes retail sales data of items sold across multiple stores and districts.
+The Retail Analysis built-in sample contains a dashboard, report, and dataset that analyzes retail sales data of items sold across multiple stores and districts.
 The metrics compare this year's performance to last year's for sales, units, gross margin, and variance, as well as new-store analysis.

-This tutorial explores the Retail Analysis sample content pack in the Power BI service.
+This tutorial explores the Retail Analysis built-in sample in the Power BI service.
 Because the report experience is similar in Power BI Desktop and in the service, you can also follow along by using the sample .pbix file in Power BI Desktop.

 Get the sample

 Open the Power BI service (app.powerbi.com), sign in, and open the workspace where you want to save the sample.